HABITAT CHICAGO AT WORK IN GREATER GRAND CROSSING

 Home Care Workshops: Owning a home is a big investment that requires long-term maintenance and repair interventions to keep living spaces healthy, safe and comfortable.
 These educational and hands-on classes focus on topics related to common housing needs in Chicago, with the goal of equipping homeowners with the knowledge and resources needed to start their next home improvement project.
 Learn more about the program here.

-Affordable Homeownership: We will begin new home construction in Greater Grand Crossing as soon as we finish our land acquisition process.
-These homes will be purchased by families in need of affordable housing who qualify for our Affordable Homeownership Program and commit to taking homeownership courses and completing volunteer hours building their own homes.
+Affordable Homeownership: We are currently building new, energy efficient homes in Greater Grand Crossing, while continuing to acquire new land in the neighborhood.
+These homes are purchased by families in need of affordable housing who qualify for our Affordable Homeownership Program and commit to taking homeownership courses and completing volunteer hours building their own homes.
 Learn more about the program here.